liufeihong/Hyper-Upload-Server/README.md

 # Hyper Upload Server

-This is an super file upload server with asynchronous I/O architecture and coding by C++ language, it support over 4GB superlarge file upload and break point renew, support Windows and Linux server platform, support arbitrary format of file upload, especially suitable for large video site applications.
+This is an super file upload server with asynchronous I/O architecture and coding by C++ language, it support over 4GB superlarge file upload  in Chromimu kernel browser and  less than 2GB in IE 11 browser or higher version. support break point renew, support Windows and Linux server platform, support arbitrary format of file upload, especially suitable for large video site applications.
 The single server supports 1000 concurrent uploading processes, supporting mainstream browsers on PC and smart phone.

 ## Features